Last updated on 10 October 2020

 Before you start your hunt for deals, however, you have to know the basic rules to make the best out of your sale shopping experience during sales.

 Here are some Saldi Tips:

 In Italy sale times occur two times a year, according to the different Spring/Summer and Fall/Winter seasons.
 Generally, they are held after Christmas, January-February for Winter collections and July-September for Summer collections, though the starting dates change from region to region (find exact dates below).
-At the time we write (13 May 2020), the starting dates for the summer sales have been postponed to 1 August for all Italy to face the COVID-19 lockdown.
+At the time we write (10 October 2021), the starting dates for the summer sales in Lombardy have been fixed to 7 January 2021.
 Sales generally last for 60 days.

 2. The Best Deals: Outlets and Department Stores